18 Best Places to Visit in California During Winter

 Make sure to carve out some time to stop at the Village at Northstar, where you can go ice skating at their 9000-square-foot rink.
 You can relax afterward around one of their cozy fire pits and enjoy a cup of hot chocolate.

-After a long day of playing the powder, you can carbo load up at any of the eleven craft breweries in the area, with a couple of pints or a flight of their award-winning beers.
+After a long day of playing the powder, carbo load up at any of the eleven craft breweries in the area, with a couple of pints or a flight of their award-winning beers.

 Cabin at Lake Tahoe in California in winter

-How to get to Lake Tahoe: Fly into Reno-Tahoe International Airport.
+Fly into Reno-Tahoe International Airport.
 After picking up your bags, the drive to North Lake Tahoe will take about 45 minutes in good conditions.

-Where to stay in Lake Tahoe: Head to South Lake Tahoe and book a stay at the Black Bear Lodge, which is brimming with rustic mountain lodge charm.
+Head to South Lake Tahoe and book a stay at the Black Bear Lodge, which is brimming with rustic mountain lodge charm.

 Recommended by Gabriel of Chef Travel Guide